-There are several ways you can check your FPS in Counter-Strike, but we’re just going to go over what is perhaps the most popular way that shows a lot more information.
+There are several ways you can check your FPS in Counter-Strike, but we’re going to go over the most popular way that shows a lot more information.

 Step 1: Start CSGO and go to the Game tab in Settings.
 You’ll see an Enable Developer console option.
 Make sure it says Yes.

 Step 2: Press the ` key to open the developer console.
 It’s the key right under the Esc key on your keyboard.

 Step 3: Type in net_graph 1 and press Enter key on your keyboard.
 You’ll see that your FPS, ping and some other relevant information will show up in the bottom right corner of the screen in-game.